w3c/webextensions/proposals/sidepanel_events.md

 - Would adding onHidden, onShown or onVisibilityChanged events for side panel extensions make sense too?

 ## Future Work
-- Providing granualar controls for attaching listeners for tab specific or path specific side panels.
+- Providing granualar controls for attaching listeners for tab-specific or path-specific side panels.